Why Doesn’t The GPU Show Up In Task Manager Performance?

 There are two reasons why your current GPU driver doesn’t show up in task manager performance.
-First, there might be a fault with the display adapter driver software.
-Second, the display adapter driver software might need to be installed correctly.
+First, there might be a fault with your display adapter software driver.
+Second, your display adapter software driver might need to be installed correctly.

-The DirectX Diagnostic Tool provides information about the driver model used by the display adapter software installed on your computer.
+The DirectX Diagnostic provides information about the driver model used by your display adapter software installed on your computer.
 This includes information such as the version number of the driver, whether it supports hardware acceleration, and what features are supported.

 Windows Display Driver Model (WDDM) is a display driver crucial to your computer.
-Your WDDM version can be checked by using the DirectX Diagnostic Tool on Windows.
-Take note that driver model WDDM 2.0 or higher supports more features than WDDM 1.3 or lower.
+Your WDDM version can be checked by using DirectX Diagnostic on Windows.
+Take note that driver model WDDM 2.0 or a much higher version supports more features than WDDM 1.3 or a much lower version.

 You can use this tool to determine if there are problems with the driver model being used.
-If you see errors, you might want to update the driver software.
-You can do this by selecting the Driver tab under the Display Adapter Properties window and clicking the Update Driver button.
+If you see errors, you might want to update the software for the driver.
+You can do this by selecting the Driver tab under your Display Adapter Properties pane and choosing the Update Driver option.

-Another way to fix the errors is to uninstall the display adapter driver software and reinstall it.
-You can do this by opening the Control Panel > System and Security > System > Device Manager > Display Adapters > right-clicking on the display adapter you wish to remove > Properties > Driver > Uninstalling Display Adapter driver software.
+Another way to fix the errors is to uninstall your display adapter driver and reinstall it.
+You can do this by opening the Control Panel > System and Security > System > Device Manager > Display Adapters > right-clicking on what Display Adapter you wish to remove > Properties > Driver > Uninstalling Display Adapter software.

-Proceed to restart the computer, and install the new display adapter driver software.
+Proceed to restart the computer, and install the newly updated display adapter.

 This is another reason the GPU doesn’t appear in task manager performance.
 You’ll need to update your chipset drivers to fix this problem.

-You can visit the official websites of your laptop’s manufacturer or its motherboard manufacturer to find out if any updates are available for your chipset drivers.
+You can visit your laptop’s manufacturer’s official site or its motherboard manufacturer to find out if any updates are available for your chipset drivers.
 If there are, then you should update them.

-When Windows 10 released the Fall Creator Update in October 2017, the GPU usage can be checked by going to the Task Manager and then opening the performance tab.
-Still, a few users can’t see the GPU usage monitor in the Task Manager.
+When Windows 10 released the update for Fall Creator in October 2017, the GPU usage can be checked by going to your Task Manager and then opening the performance tab.
+Still, a few users reported that they can’t see the GPU usage monitor in their Task Manager.